 ZSL is a conservation charity and our work has directly resulted in positive impacts to this; for example the retention of some animal species in appropriate high quality surroundings at London Zoo.

 Kendrick Hobbs supported the Cutty Sark Trust with the re-launch of one of the nation’s favourite heritage assets.
 Initially we completed a detailed strategy for day and event foodservice.
 Based on market and comparator research this set the Ship’s course for visitor and event catering.
 As part of the Design Team we designed the café and an extensive kitchen facility to maximise opportunities.

 The project has been a terrific success with the Ship preserved and protected for generations to come.
 The new glazed visitor centre surrounding the Ship’s hull has allowed a new dry dock to be formed.
 This amazing space sited literally under the Ship’s hull houses the café and is able to host events of all types with a seated capacity of several hundred; a major events space comparable with other iconic venues in London.

 Dover Castle (English Heritage)

-Kendrick Hobbs and Avanti Architects are collaborating on a comprehensive refurbishment of two cafes at this major national attraction.
-Working tightly with English Heritage’s ambitious in-house management team, we have formulated an evidenced based approach to what was required in the different locations.
-We looked at visitor flows, service styles, menu ranges etc. and arrived at detailed proposals for the Keep and Naafi cafés and restaurants.
+Kendrick Hobbs and Avanti Architects collaborated on a comprehensive refurbishment of two cafes at this major national attraction.
+Working tightly with English Heritage’s ambitious in-house management team, we formulated an evidenced based approach to what was required in the different locations.
+We looked at visitor flows, service styles, menu ranges etc. and arrived at detailed proposals for the Keep and Naafi café and restaurant.

-The projects was completed just as CV-19 hit and will be ready when the site re-opens, offering visitors far enhanced facilities.
+The project was completed just as CV-19 hit and was ready when the site re-opened, offering visitors far enhanced facilities.
 The two operations provide engaging food and drink in contemporary settings within the context of this important historic site.